Gen-AI-In-Software-Development/List-Of-Units/Unit05-Generating-Documentation-From-Code-And-Code-From-Documentation/README.md

 ### Example 5.2 prompt: Please generate a complete Java program from the following documentation:

-// Two users would like to play Tic Tac Toe[1] against each other.
+// Overall description: Two users would like to play Tic Tac Toe[1] against each other.

+// Method documentation follows:

 // Post-condition: An empty X and O board is displayed on the console